symfony/symfony-docs/controller/value_resolver.rst

     argument list.
 When the action is called, the last (variadic) argument will contain all the values of this array.

-In addition, some components and official bundles provide other value resolvers:
+In addition, some components, bridges and official bundles provide other value resolvers:

 :class:`Symfony\\Component\\Security\\Http\\Controller\\UserValueResolver`
     Injects the object that represents the current logged in user if type-hinted